keycube/lightManager/README.md

 | [list[list[int]]]() |  |

 ### _CTV
-It corresponds to the matrix of the cube's top view and is generated using the createCubeTopView function.
+It corresponds to the matrix of the cube's top view and is generated using the [createCubeWestView](https://github.com/keycube/lightManager/blob/main/README.md#createcubetopviewself) function.

 | Type | Default |
 |--|--|
 | [list[list[int]]]() |  |

 ### _CNV
-It corresponds to the matrix of the cube's north view and is generated using the createCubeNorthView function.
+It corresponds to the matrix of the cube's north view and is generated using the [createCubeNorthView](https://github.com/keycube/lightManager/blob/main/README.md#createcubenorthviewself) function.

 | Type | Default |
 |--|--|
 | [list[list[int]]]() |  |

 ### _CSV
-It corresponds to the matrix of the cube's south view and is generated using the createCubeSouthView function.
+It corresponds to the matrix of the cube's south view and is generated using the [createCubeSouthView](https://github.com/keycube/lightManager/blob/main/README.md#createcubesouthviewself) function.

 | Type | Default |
 |--|--|
 | [list[list[int]]]() |  |

 ### _CEV
-It corresponds to the matrix of the cube's east view and is generated using the createCubeEastView function.
+It corresponds to the matrix of the cube's east view and is generated using the [createCubeEastView](https://github.com/keycube/lightManager/blob/main/README.md#createcubeeastviewself) function.

 | Type | Default |
 |--|--|
 | [list[list[int]]]() |  |

 ### _CWV
-It corresponds to the matrix of the cube's west view and is generated using the createCubeWestView function.
+It corresponds to the matrix of the cube's west view and is generated using the [createCubeWestView](https://github.com/keycube/lightManager/blob/main/README.md#createcubewestviewself) function.

 | Type | Default |
 |--|--|
 | [list[list[int]]]() |  |

 ### _RP
-It corresponds to the rainbow sequence matrix and is generated using the createRaimbow function.
+It corresponds to the rainbow sequence matrix and is generated using the [createRaimbow](https://github.com/keycube/lightManager/blob/main/README.md#createraimbowself) function.

 | Type | Default |
 |--|--|